Lux Docs

 • LatticeOutput type with PQ public key

-• Spend verifies single Ringtail signature (~1.8KB)
+• Spend verifies single Pulsar signature (~1.8KB)

 • CLI: lux-wallet generate --pq